Inspiration What Does the Color Red Mean in Art and Symbolically

 When the Protestant came into reformation, people also began to view the shade as gaudy, even immoral, and its preeminence began to fade.

 In Isaiah (1:18), it says: “Though your sins be as scarlet, they shall be white as snow.”
-Red also represents sin, and is the liturgical colour for Pentecost.
+Red also represents sin, and is the liturgical color for Pentecost.

-In Islam, red is the colour of sacrifice and courage.
-The history of red colour and symbolism shines forth in Buddhist aesthetics in the type of paintings known as red thangkas.
-It is also the colour of powerful rituals and deeds.
+In Islam, red is the color of sacrifice and courage.
+The history of red color and symbolism shines forth in Buddhist aesthetics in the type of paintings known as red thangkas.
+It is also the color of powerful rituals and deeds.